Abu Nakhla: Abu Nakhla Pond

 Since 1985, sewage effluent from Doha has been dumped in a depression (rawda) in Abu Nakhla.
 Combined with gradual and continuous rainfall during the rainy season, the depression has morphed into a 2 to 3 km pond.
 Locals have long complained about negative environmental and health effects resulting from the pond, including increased pest populations, foul odors and seepage into aquifers.
 There is also a strong perception that the sewage water is untreated, and could pose a health hazard.
 From 2014 to 2015, a study was carried out on the area to investigate potential environmental hazards posed by the pond.

 The study revealed that, in regards to lithology, the rocks of the pond comprised two members of the Eocene-period Dammam Formation: the Simsima/Umm Bab Member and the Midra Shale Member.
 The former member is known for its shallow aquifer, as well as for its weak structure and frequent crevices and fissures, which make it susceptible to contamination by sewage leakage from the pond.
 Of the water quality, the pond was found to contain low amounts of bacterial contaminants due to Qatar's use of sophisticated filtration techniques.
 Concentrations of heavy metals were also found to be within acceptable ranges.

 Various species of wildlife currently reside in and around the pond, including frogs, fish, and at least 260 bird species.
 Approximately 150 greater flamingos have been recorded in the area.
 Plant life is also abundant here; approximately 10% of Qatar's documented plant species are represented here.

+Common vegetation found around the pond include cat's tail (Typha domingensis) and reeds (Phragmites australis).

 Attractions

 Qatar's first water park was opened in Abu Nakhla in October 2010.
 Cypriot company Aqua Masters was responsible for the park's planning and development while Kuwaiti Al Jazeera Entertainment Enterprises Company oversees its operation.
-Spread out over a 50,000 m² area, the park can accommodate up to 3,000 visitors at a time.
-A 300,000 m² tourist resort is under development next to the park.
+Spread out over a 50,000 m2 area, the park can accommodate up to 3,000 visitors at a time.
+A 300,000 m2 tourist resort is under development next to the park.